 of plugs and sockets

-Sources: internet sites of given companies and Grace's Guide to British Industrial History.
+Sources: internet sites of given companies, Grace's Guide to British Industrial History and information given by Jonathan Miles.

-® shown logos are registered trademarks of given companies or brands.
+® shown logos are registered trademarks of given companies and brands.
+Logos may not be copied, except for strict encyclopedic purposes in relation to plugs and sockets.

 |Ashley Accessories Ltd. Company